svx/k8-traefik/docs/tutorial.md

 ## 3. Proxying Applications

-The [whoami](https://github.com/traefik/whoami "Link to example application on GitHub") application is a HTTP server running on port `80` which answers host-related information to the incoming requests.
+For this tutorial, you will deploy and use the example [whoami](https://github.com/traefik/whoami "Link to example application on GitHub") application.

+The application is a HTTP server running on port `80` which answers host-related information to the incoming requests.

 Start by creating a file called `03-whoami.yml` and paste the following content: